prasadgola/Agify-Age-Prediction/README.md

 1. Clone the repository to your local machine.
 2. Install the dependencies with npm install or yarn install.
+3. npm install react-scripts
-3. Run the application with npm start or yarn start.
+4. Run the application with npm start or yarn start.

 The project will be running at `http://localhost:3000`.